 4/ For projects run under the auspices of a WFPI member organization that are deemed non-affiliated to WFPI, WFPI wilingly offers them visibility via its social media platforms, newsletters and website - see here - and hopes to learn from them and collaborate with their leaders.
 It will however specify that for these projects WFPI acts as a vehicle for visibility alone.
 They and all other non-affiliated projects count hugely in the global efforts to spread pediatric imaging services worldwide.
 WFPI aspires to fuel inter-ogranizational synergies whenever it can.
 But in terms of its own institutional momentum and effective governance, limits on its own project affiliations must be set down.

-5/ Rely on individuals among its member societies to identify project opportunities and lead/assist with project roll-out, at least during the start-up stage.
+5/ Rely on individuals among its member societies to identify project opportunities with implementation over time (considered far more likely to secure impact than "fly in, fly out" projects) and lead/assist with project implementation, at least during the start-up stage.
 To avoid operational disconnect, it is crucial to have personal familiarity with the project site/context within the project steering team.

 [If you would like to suggest a WFPI-affiliated project, please ensure you have this critical factor in mind.
 WFPI does not have the resources to study a country/region's health system, disease burden, work force, infrastructure, sources of support etc. and then dispatch a team to explore the facility in question.
 Yet such prior assessment is key to operational success.
 So we look for "bolt-on" proposals built upon existing initiatives, driven forward by a WFPI-associated pediatric radiologist familiar with the context and the site.
 This physician then takes a lead role in the project team.
 Here is a form to help any tele-medicine suggestions through the approval process - please contact us for the Word version.]

-[If WFPI sets up operations with an individual based within/associated with an institution as opposed to the institution itself, there is a risk of low institutional buy-in & compromised sustainability.]
+[If projects are set up with an individual associated with an institution as opposed to directly with the institution's management - or at least with its imaging/imaging-affiliated staff - there is a risk of low institutional buy-in & compromised sustainability.]

 7/ If onsite visits are entailed (teaching, training, other), identify volunteers from the same region or at least the same continent whenever possible/it makes sense in terms of contextual coherency/familiarity, enhancing regional society ties and simple cost effectiveness.